Mistakes don’t matter in TV shows, they matter in surgeries and theatres

 Where dishonesty is admitted, a GMC finding of impairment of fitness to practise is likely to follow, but this is not necessarily career-ending.
 The sanction ultimately imposed will depend on the quality of insight and remediation a doctor is able to demonstrate and whether they can satisfy the decision maker that there is no risk of repetition.

-For all its poetic licence, we can only hope the show succeeds in giving audiences an appreciation of some of the many challenges facing doctors today.
+For all its poetic licence, we can only hope that the drama Malpractice succeeds in giving audiences an appreciation of some of the many challenges facing doctors today.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.